waldronlab/BugSigDBEnrich/README.md

 # BugSigDBEnrich

-This repo/package contains a function that runs a shinyApp for BugSigDB.
+This repo/package contains a function that runs a shinyApp for comparing a list of identifiers against the BugSigDB signatures.

 ## App in the CUNY SPH server